 Having said all that, there may be reputable awards and rankings, but I leave it to you the reader to decipher which (Hint: Peer review).

 Lawyers should be encouraged to advertise they won an award, let’s say for the Employment Lawyer of the Year from a trade association.
 But lawyers shouldn’t just call themselves the top lawyer straight up.
 Look to see if the firm goes out of its way to puff its chest in the extreme.
 Making bold claims like advertising oneself as literally Canada’s “leading law firm” is unverifiable.

 Employment Law Firm Size

 Don’t limit your focus to the size of the employment law firm.
 There are many sizes of firms with good employment lawyers in Toronto.
 There are excellent lawyers at mega-firms and excellent lawyers at one-lawyer firms and everything in between.
 Keep in mind that the large law firms generally only work on management-side issues.
 So if you are an employee, it is unlikely those firms would work with you anyway.
 In the same token, most of the employee-side employment law firms tend to be small, and some of those small firms do not work with employers as a rule.
 Also note that in Toronto, employment law tends to be unique in that there are lots of ’boutiques’.
-These are firms that are very well regarded who tend to have around six or more layers, but never more than around fifty.
+These are firms that are very well regarded who tend to have around six or more lawyers, but never more than around fifty.